-Brain Health is an emerging and growing concept that encompasses neural development, plasticity, functioning, and recovery across the life course.
+Brain Health is an emerging and growing concept that encompasses neural development, plasticity, functioning, and recovery throughout a lifetime.

-Good brain health is a state in which every individual can realize their own abilities and optimize their cognitive, emotional, psychological and behavioural functioning to cope with life situations.
-Numerous interconnected social and biological determinants (incl. genetics) play a role in brain development and brain health from pre-conception through the end of life.
+Good brain health is a state in which every individual can realize their own abilities and optimize their cognitive, emotional, psychological and behavioral functioning to cope with life situations.
+Numerous interconnected social and biological determinants including genetics play a role in brain development and brain health from pre-conception through the end of life.